The alternate route program takes approximately 13 months to complete and leads to a master’s degree in teaching and Mississippi AA licensure.

 Minimum Admission Requirements (required by the Mississippi Department of Education)

-- passing score on both the Praxis I and II
+- passing score on both the Core Academic Skills for Educators (CASE) examination and the Praxis II

-- minimum undergraduate GPA of 2.75 overall OR on the last 60 hours of coursework
+- minimum undergraduate GPA of 3.0 on the last degree earned

 - obtain admission to Delta State’s Graduate School